Exclusive: CNN witnesses US Navy's drone killing laser

 (CNN)In the sometimes hostile waters of the Persian Gulf looms the US Navy's first -- in fact, the world's first -- active laser weapon.

 The LaWS, an acronym for Laser Weapons System, is not science fiction.
 It is not experimental.
-It is deployed on board the USS Ponce amphibious transport ship, ready to be fired at targets today and every day by Captain Christopher Wells and his crew.
+It is deployed on board the USS Ponce amphibious transport ship, ready to be fired at targets today and every day by Capt.
+Christopher Wells and his crew.

 CNN was granted exclusive access to a live-fire test of the laser.

-"It is more precise than a bullet," Captain Wells told CNN.
+"It is more precise than a bullet," Wells told CNN.
 "It's not a niche weapon system like some other weapons that we have throughout the military where it's only good against air contacts, or it's only good against surface targets, or it's only good against, you know, ground-based targets -- in this case this is a very versatile weapon, it can be used against a variety of targets."

 LaWS begins with an advantage no other weapon ever invented comes even close to matching.
 It moves, by definition, at the speed of light.
 For comparison, that is 50,000 times the speed of an incoming ICBM.

-"It is throwing massive amounts of photons at an incoming object," said Lieutenant Cale Hughes, Laser Weapons System Officer.
+"It is throwing massive amounts of photons at an incoming object," said Lt.
+Cale Hughes, laser weapons system officer.
 "We don't worry about wind, we don't worry about range, we don't worry about anything else.
 We're able to engage the targets at the speed of light."

 CNN witnessed that speed and power firsthand.